The UK government’s net expenditure on research and development (R&D) (excluding EU R&D budget contributions) remained at £14.0 billion in 2021.

-UK Research and Innovation (UKRI), which includes the UK's seven research councils, contributed the most to net expenditure on R&D and knowledge transfer activities in 2020, at £6.1 billion, 40% of the total.
+UK Research and Innovation (UKRI), which includes the UK's seven research councils, contributed the most to net expenditure on R&D (including EU R&D budget contributions) plus knowledge transfer activities in 2021, at £5.7 billion, 39% of the total.

 The main source of estimates for this publication is the annual Government Research and Development Survey (GovERD).
-The data are collected by an annual census survey, which covers UK government departments, UK Research and Innovation (UKRI) and higher education funding bodies that perform or fund research and development (R&D).
+This is an annual census survey of UK government departments, the devolved administrations, UK Research and Innovation (UKRI), and higher education funding bodies.

-In this release, R&D-related concepts follow internationally agreed standards defined by the Organisation for Economic Co-operation and Development (OECD), as published in the Frascati Manual (2015).
+In this release, R&D-related concepts follow internationally agreed standards defined by the Organisation for Economic Co-operation and Development (OECD), as published in the Frascati Manual (2015) on OECD.org.

-Estimates should not be confused with the UK gross domestic expenditure on research and development, (GERD) statistical bulletin, which was last published on 4 August 2021.
-GERD only includes expenditure on R&D performed "in-house", that is, by organisations themselves, by all sectors of the economy.
-Most estimates in the Research and development expenditure by the UK government release are on a net expenditure basis, that is, in-house R&D performed, plus purchased or funding provided for R&D, less funding received for R&D. The datasets also include estimates of expenditure on knowledge transfer activities and the UK's contribution to the EU's R&D budget.
+Estimates should not be confused with the UK gross domestic expenditure on research and development (GERD) statistical bulletin, which was last published on 22 November 2022.
+GERD only includes expenditure on R&D performed "in house", that is, by organisations themselves, by all sectors of the economy.
+Most estimates in our Research and development expenditure by the UK government statistical bulletins are on a net expenditure basis, that is, in-house R&D performed, plus purchased or funding provided for R&D, less funding received for R&D. The datasets also include estimates of expenditure on knowledge transfer activities and the UK's contribution to the EU's R&D budget.

 More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Research and development expenditure by the UK government QMI.

-A methodological review of defence R&D statistics has resulted in a decrease in R&D reported for 2019.
+A methodological review of the Ministry of Defence's (MoD) R&D statistics resulted in a decrease in R&D reported for 2019.
 Therefore, defence statistics between 2018 and 2019 are not strictly comparable.

 Manylion cyswllt ar gyfer y Bwletin ystadegol